 Common questions.

-Why do technical founders dismiss storytelling?
+Why do technical founders often pass on storytelling?

 What should a technical founder write about instead of a hero narrative?